MargaritaMayer/RoadMovie/README.md

 ## Built With
-- Android Studio
+- Flutter: UI cross platform applications for Android, IOS , and web
-- Flutter
+- Visual Studio Code and Android Studio are used as an IDE

 ## Rational Unified Process (RUP)
 You can see artifact using the [link](url).